top of page

 FOR ORCHESTRA

-Premiered at Severance Hall by Carlos Kalmar & the Cleveland Institute of Music Orchestra as part of CIM's 100th Anniversary Concert.
+World premiere at Severance Hall by Carlos Kalmar & the Cleveland Institute of Music Orchestra as part of CIM's 100th Anniversary Concert.
+Footage and recording provided by CIM.

 "The Eleventh Heaven was a highlight of the evening. [...] the piece blazes into a cosmic tempest until it has no more room to grow and is finally consumed in an explosion of silence — a noiselessness which did not last long due to the roar of the enthusiastic crowd which leapt to its feet for ovation after ovation."